giellalt/giellalt.github.io/dicts/nds/NDSDeveloping.md

 This will read dependencies from `package.json` to the directory `node_modules/` and run a post-install script for these.

+# Copying required locale files for Babel

+Babel, which we use for localization, lacks standard support for some languages we localize into.
+Therefor, the required files must be copied from the `localedata` ddirectory into babel's `locale-data` directory:

+`cp localedata/* env/lib/python3.7/site-packages/babel/locale-data/`

 #  Beginning a development session